St Patrick’s College Tuition Fees and Charges: 2021

 The tuition fee covers costs related to College tuition, administration, most subject levies, camps, excursions, and other incidental costs.
 The tuition fee does not cover optional aspects of the College’s program or services provided such as music lessons, rowing, some extra-curricular activities, non-compulsory tours and camps or damage to College property.
 These expenses will be charged as required at various times through the year on a separate sundry account which will need to be paid by the relevant due date.

 - Shamrock Association Fee (Boarding only)

 An unchanged Capital levy of $500 will apply for each boarding student.
 As the fee is a compulsory charge no receipt for taxation purposes is available.
 Funds used from the Shamrock Association Fee will be used for the development of boarding facilities at the College.

 - External VET Charges:

 Parents of students who elect to participate in an external Ballarat Schools Cluster VETiS course will be required to pay the difference between the course cost and the Catholic Education Funding for that particular course.
 This funding difference will appear as an external VET levy on your tuition statement.
 At this stage, the exact cost is not available, however, based on 2020 figures this cost difference is anticipated to range between $750 and $2,000.

 - Building Fund Contribution (Voluntary)

-The College is currently in the process of reviewing its Building Master Plan to ensure students are provided with state-of-the-art learning facilities.
-Building works flowing from this planning will be funded by a combination of borrowing, family contributions, donations and government grants.
+The College is currently in the process of planning for the development of a Multi-Purpose Centre in 2021 / 2022 as the next great step towards providing students with state-of-the-art learning facilities.
+Building works flowing from this planning will be funded by a combination of borrowing, family contributions, donations, and government grants.
 Families wishing to assist the College may make a voluntary donation to the Building Fund and a receipt for taxation purposes will be forwarded.